threefoldfoundation/www_Jungle-Paradise/content/restaurant/index.md

 ## JP's Beach Sun-See-Bar

-Enjoy daily offers, themes, or some of the best beach parties in Zanzibar, Or just have fun with some long beach drinks or maybe some of the best cocktails with your friends at your cozy beach bar.
+Enjoy daily offers, themed parties, and some of the best beach parties in Zanzibar, Or just have fun with some long beach drinks or maybe some of the best cocktails with your friends at your cozy beach bar.

 |||